-Nightshade vegetables are potatoes, tomatoes, sweet and hot peppers, eggplant, tomatillos, tamarinos, pepinos, pimentos, paprika, cayenne, and tabasco sauce.
-The particular groups of substances in these foods are called alkaloids and can impact nerve-muscle function and digestive function in animals and humans, and may also be able to compromise joint function.
+Nightshade vegetables are potatoes, tomatoes, sweet and hot peppers, eggplant, tomatillos, tamarinds, pepinos, pimentos, paprika, cayenne, and tabasco sauce.
+The particular groups of substances in these foods are called alkaloids and can impact nerve-muscle function and digestive function in humans and may also be able to compromise joint function.
 Because the amount of alkaloids is very low in nightshade foods compared with other nightshade plants, health problems from nightshade foods may only occur in individuals who are especially sensitive to these alkaloid substances.